A bad mood has consequences.

 After I started regaining my health, I found myself in a sort of limbo: I could finally exercise and sweat again, but the habit of going out for a run or working out was so vague that I had a hard time getting started.

-In the last month I’ve been going out for a short run and doing bodyweight exercises daily, with a rest day every third day.
+In the last three months I’ve been going out for a short run and doing body-weight exercises daily, with a rest day every third day.
+I also started training in a Judo Dojo twice a week.

 I’ve been amazed at the effects on my mood most of all.
 My body feels better when it gets to move around like the animal it is, but mentally I feel awesome!